Ground School

 Our weekly schedule includes:

-1 full day of hands-on learning in Gathering Ground’s vineyard, orchard and garden.
+Hands-on horticultural lessons in Gathering Ground’s vineyard, orchard and garden.

 Team building, mentorship, and community engagement